 Next, type ‘Google language translator’ into the search bar.

-On the list of results, find ‘Translate WordPress – Google Language Translator’ and select ‘Install Now.’
+Find ‘Translate WordPress – Google Language Translator’ and select ‘Install Now.’

 The first section is ‘Main settings.’
 Tick the box to activate the plugin.